problem trying to optimise for certain things is that the more data points you collect, the more complex navigating to the outcome can become.

 I see people fastidiously following complex diets.
 They don’t even know what they’re supposed to be eating until it’s confirmed by a book or a post in the reddit community.

-The problem is that more data about your diet you become aware of, the more complex your diet has to become.
+problem data about your diet you become aware of, the more complex your diet has to become.
 Suddenly you’re doing blood work, wearing a continuous glucose monitor and sending off stool samples to be analysed in a lab.

 Do you actually need someone to tell you what good food is?